Tallwave/guidelines/docs/Platforms.md

 ### iOS Native Apps

 The high adoption rate of new Apple technology, whether it's the latest devices or the latest OS, demands that we keep up with the latest tools and practices.
-We develop iOS applications using *XCode* with the latest version of *Swift*.
+We develop iOS applications using *Xcode* with the latest version of *Swift*.

 Instead of a simple [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) Architecture, we've found that the [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) fits better with iOS views and view controllers.
 MVVM allows us to create applications that are easy to read, and scales well with an [Agile](https://en.wikipedia.org/wiki/Agile_software_development) method of software development.